aliyas-code/Analytics_projects/AnalyticsProjects/Advertisement_project_r/README.txt

 Description

 (ENG)
 The visitors of the Internet site who visited it through advertising were investigated.
+This advertisement worked quite badly, not a single targeted action was achived.
+So it was decided to make  an analysis of site users who went through ads to the site to detect problems and gain knowledge about the audience for further reconfiguration of ads.
 Information about more than 1000 visits were extracted using the Yandex Logs API.
 Data contains:
 -        visitID;
 -        isNewUser;
 -        clientID;